diegowilliamscode/cse15l-lab-report/Lab3.md

 for all attorneys in the state how important it is that lawyers be made aware of their responsibilities to try to ensure legal
 ```
+This example uses `grep` with the `-B 1` option to search for the term "legal" in the file Annual_Fee.txt, displaying the all line containing "legal" and the 1 line immediately before every instance of "legal" in the file.

 ### `grep –i`